Top 10 penetration testing certifications for security professionals in 2025

 7. Certified Red Team Operations Professional (CRTOP)

-The two-hour exam covers seven domains: red team roles and responsibilities, red team assessment methodology, physical reconnaissance tools and techniques, digital reconnaissance tools and techniques, vulnerability identification and mapping, social engineering and red team assessment reporting.
+The two-hour exam covers seven domains: red team roles, assessment methodology, physical reconnaissance, digital reconnaissance, vulnerability identification, social engineering and assessment reporting.
+To pass, candidates must answer at least 70% of the questions correctly.

 8. EC-Council Licensed Penetration Tester (LPT) Master